linas/atomspace-ipfs/README.md

    everything works, as long as only one user at a time is modifying the AtomSpace contents.
-Multiple users *could* edit the same AtomSpace, *if* they were careful to exchange with each-other what thier latest CID was.
+Multiple users *could* edit the same AtomSpace, *if* they were careful to exchange with each-other what their latest CID was.
 Otherwise, each user ends up forking the AtomSpace, and the forks never get merged back together again.
-   This is a design flaw: the AtomSpce is not actually "decentralized" in the current design, and thus can be forked.
+   This is a design flaw: the AtomSpace is not actually "decentralized" in the current design, and thus can be forked.
 See comments below.
  * Due to IPFS bugs with the performance of IPNS, it is mostly unused in this implementation.
 This means that users need to arrange other